bodaro/riveroad/ski.md

 * Do not leave things in dryer after you leave.
   * Put away any house linens you or your guests may use.

-##### Snow shovelling
+##### Snow shoveling

-These items require shovelling: (if its not done, I will hire someone and pay with the guest fees):
+These items require shoveling: (if its not done, I will hire someone and pay with the guest fees):

   * Access to the Propane Tank: just enough so the guy can get access to the top to fill it.
   *	Clear both decks